NetSysOpt/GNNs_Sym_ILPs/DATA.md

 ```

-*Note: this step may take a couple of days.*
+*Note: The solution files for the BIP and SMSP datasets are available in their respective directories.
+Running this step from scratch can take multiple days.*